Quality-Assurance-DAO/QA-DAO-Co-Ordination/Documents/Tokens/03-Possible-World-Semantics.md

 **Thesis:** If a Possible World Semantics can be represented as a Directed Acyclic Graph, then a Governance Model defined in terms of a Possible World Semantics can be tokenised.

-**Thesis:** If Governance Model using Possible World Semantics can be tokenised this would produce a set of possible Governance Models with a variety of accessibility relations.
+**Thesis:** If a Governance Model using Possible World Semantics can be tokenised this would produce a set of possible Governance Models with a variety of accessibility relations.
 This means that some Governance Models would be incompatible with others because they lacked a common necessity.
 This is a feature (not a bug) because it represents the variety of human Governance.

 ### Game Theory and Modal Logic